YottaDB/YDBDoc/MessageRecovery/errors.rst

 OBJNOTFND
 ---------------------

-OBJNOTFND, xxxx does not exist
+OBJNOTFND, xxxx yyyy does not exist

 GDE Error: This indicates that a CHANGE or DELETE command specified a NAME, REGION, or SEGMENT that does not exist. xxxx is the NAME, REGION, or SEGMENT.